minoobeyzavi/Twinkle/README.md

 "J.F.Kennedy: I would never lie to you."  ->  "I have integrity for greater good.”
 </br></br>
 This is modeled based on:
-  * choice of words and expressions
+  * Words and expressions
-  * context
+  * Context
-  * intertextuality
+  * Intertextuality
-  * classification of sentiment
+  * Classification of sentiment
-  * grammar and punctuation
-  * case-sensitivity
+  * Grammar
-  * History of usage on Twitter
   * Conceptual vs literal alacrity and contradictions of the two:
 Conceptual:  "John F. Kennedy: I would never lie to you."
 Literal: "Good Morning”
   * Giving weight-power to words: "Audacity of Hope" vs. "Make America Great Again”